 Where is the award ceremony held?

 We have a NEW location that will be much closer to the Finish Line area – walk right into Embassy Suites Hotel and Spa and all Award Ceremonies will be in the Grand Salon Meeting Room.
 As you enter Embassy Suites, walk straight back through the Atrium and you are at the Grand Salon.
+5K Awards at 9:00 am; 10K Awards at 9:45 am (The Team Captain and School Awards at 9:35 am) and Half Marathon at 10:30 am.

 Are there awards?

-Yes, we provide awards to the top 3 finishers for each gender for the Half Marathon and 5K Run/Walk for each age group, as well as Overall, Masters (40+), Grand Masters (50+) and Senior (60+) divisions.
+We provide awards to the top 3 finishers for each gender for the Half Marathon and 5K Run/Walk for each age group, as well as Overall, Masters (40+), Grand Masters (50+) and Senior (60+) divisions.

 In Addition, the 10K is an RRCA State Championship Race so the following awards will be presented: Top 3 runners in the following categories for each gender: Overall, Masters (40+), Grand Masters (50+), Seniors (60+) and age groups 0-9, 10-14, 15-19, 20-24, 60-64, 65-69, 70-74, 75-79, 80+, and top 5 runners for each gender in age groups 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59